-The Project Level
+4.4.2 The Project Level

-Even if it is rare to find an LCA analysis that openly refers to one of the three phases that we have identified (Butt et al. 2015), it is a fact, and it is a great limitation, that most of the analyzes found in the literature specialist and in the project, documents are essentially conducted 'a posteriori', i.e., once the project has been completed in a very detailed form (sometimes they accompany the 'final' Italian-style project).
+Even if it is rare to find an LCA analysis that openly refers to one of the three phases that we have identified [Butt, Toller, and Birgisson 2015], it is a fact, and it is a great limitation, that most of the analyzes found in the literature specialist and in the project, documents are essentially conducted 'a posteriori', i.e., once the project has been completed in a very detailed form (sometimes they accompany the 'final' Italian-style project).
 This is a methodological forcing that arises from the need to narrow the margin of variability of the inventory.
-Sometimes, the analysis becomes a kind of fulfillment following the executive planning, for example, when it is used as a support for a certification (Miliutenko 2016) (Bizjak et al. 2017), or they are purely theoretical (for example, (Stripple et al. 2016)).
+Sometimes, the analysis becomes a kind of fulfillment following the executive planning, for example, when it is used as a support for a certification [Miliutenko 2016] [Bizjak et al. 2017], or they are purely theoretical (for example, Fridell, Stripple, and Winnes, 2016).

 Indeed, this modality is often recognized as a fundamental limitation of using life cycle analysis on entire infrastructures.
-Furthermore, again, due to the difficulty (and complexity) of modeling the entire helpful life with adequate detail, it is not easy to find an infrastructure LCA that fully incorporates actual maintenance scenarios, which can limit its representativeness [Santero et al., 2010; Inyim et al., 2016; Jiang et al., 2019].
+Furthermore, again, due to the difficulty (and complexity) of modeling the entire helpful life with adequate detail, it is not easy to find an infrastructure LCA that fully incorporates actual maintenance scenarios, which can limit its representativeness [Santero et al., 2010; Inym et al., 2016; Jiang and Wu, 2019].